 - Simplicity: Website doesn’t overwhelm visitors with content and avoids using aggressive animations or effects.

-- Easy-to-read: Avoid aggressive color schemes, neon fonts, and not too much content.
+- Easy-to-read: Avoid aggressive color schemes, neon fonts, and too much content.
 Users should easily skim a website’s homepage and know what the business does.
-Tip: Keep font size for paragraph text between 10 and 12 pts.

-If your prospect doesn't have a website, then the salesperson’s job just got a whole lot easier.
+Good news: If your prospect doesn't have a website, then the salesperson’s job just got a whole lot easier.
 In the age of digital dominance, a small business must have a website in order to remain relevant and to drive online traffic to their storefront.
-Why?

 - A website is a 24/7 marketing tool for a small business, allowing them to promote their brand without extensive effort

-- A website drives customers to your storefront.
-Consumers are searching for businesses online every single day and 50 percent of mobile website visitors are visiting the store within one day (Google)
+- A website drives customers to your storefront, as consumers are searching for businesses online every single day

 Your clients are looking for ROI; offer them the right resources to have monthly recurring revenue.
 This can come in the form of maintenance packages, or design upgrades (yearly).